 Bloom lets you set the entire design so that the form fits perfectly with the design of your site ...
 Everything you set here will be visible on the front side (visible by your visitors).
 You can :

 - Choose an image and its position in the form

 - Choose the color of the form and the fonts

 - Decide on the location of the form fields

-- Add a text at the bottom of the form
+- Add a text in the footer of the form

 - Customize the success message, which will appear after registration